jerryhgladinet/docs/admin/source/chapter03.rst

     TENANT DASHBOARD MENUS

 You can navigate to different sections of Tenant Administration using the navigation menu at the top **(1)**.

-You can also get to different sections from the right-hand side quick links panel **(2)**.
+You can also get to different sections from the top side quick links panel **(2)** or the control panel inside the pop up panel.

 **Tenant Dashboard**